Eaglesight02/my-leetcode-journey/README.md

 # my-leetcode-journey
 This repository is a collection of the 'Problem of the Day'(POTD) solutions that I've written, or inspired from one of the solutions.

 ### I already have a 100 day streak in the year of 2024.
-The reason I'm starting now is that I got this idea just a few days and what other day to start after achieving a milestone!!
+The reason I'm starting now is that I got this idea just a few days ago and what other day to start after achieving a milestone!!
 ### The progress of those 100 days is written as a post in Leetcode, you can view it [here](https://leetcode.com/discuss/general-discussion/4658085/To-get-the-Leetcode-Laptop-sleeve.)

 #### I also intend to keep updating the post everyday so keep checking it out!!